Mitsubishi ASX review and buyer's guide

 It offers good value and just enough of the features you might expect of a modern-day family hatchback, but with the added capability of a slightly higher undercarriage.

 While it is a misconception that small SUVs offer you more space than a conventional hatchback, it’s also quite okay to want something that is as small, but that won’t scuff on shopping centre parking buffers, streetside kerbs or just the driveway at home.
 It makes sense.
-An ASX makes sense if you need that slightly higher ground clearance - a difference of millimetres - and having an excess of cargo and legroom isn’t your top priority.
-Sometimes ‘just enough’ is exactly what you want to pay for.

-The Mitsubishi ASX finds itself in match-fit, rambunctious company, including the Hyundai Kona or Venue, Kia Seltos, Subaru XV, Mazda CX-3 or Toyota C-HR >>.
+The Mitsubishi ASX competes in the small SUV segment with the Hyundai Kona or Venue, Kia Seltos, Subaru Crosstrek, Mazda CX-3 and Toyota C-HR >>.
 All have strong features lists and excellent customer service at a brand and dealer level.

 FEATURES AND PRICING